 Founded in 1847 in Birmingham, our original statement of our purpose was “To give an impulse to invention likely to be useful to the world”, which is not so different from our present mission statement to “Improving the world through engineering”.

-Today, working hard to support our 115,000 members, the Institution is the market leader among professional engineering bodies.
-It is a go-ahead organization with global reach that truly represents and reflects the profession: encouraging professional registration and long-term career development.
+Today, working hard to support our 120,000 members, the Institution is the market leader among professional engineering bodies.
+It is the go-to organization with the global reach that truly represents and reflects breadth of the profession: encouraging professional registration and long-term career development.

 As a global community of mechanical engineers represented in over 140 countries, the Institution is the largest network of mechanical engineering knowledge, skill and opportunity in the world.
 With an ever growing membership based outside the UK, we develop and maintain key partnerships with leading multi-national employers to ensure their technical workforces are trained to the highest standard.
 By equipping engineers with the right skills, knowledge and experience to help them develop, we contribute to strengthening the world’s leading companies.

 We encourage high profile education initiatives which inspire the next generation to work in engineering, and get engineers featured in the global media and heard by government.

 We are committed to ensuring that the views of engineers are well represented in the public domain.
 Thanks to its internationally recognised thought leadership around energy, climate change and future transport, the global press trusts the Institution as a source of expert opinion.
 With a proven track record for understanding the needs of government, our well respected expert knowledge is sought by politicians to shape policy.

 The Core Sponsors of the Westminster eForum are Arqiva, BBC, BT CityFibre and KPMG.

 Arqiva is a leading UK communications infrastructure company enabling a vibrant digital economy.
 We are behind the scenes and central to millions of vital connections.
 We are pioneers in an always on, always connected world.